 Can You Harvest Honey With Mold On The Frames [Proper Solution]

 A few years ago, I discovered bee traffic around my hive was gradually decreasing.
-Then one day I discovered that bees had lifted the hive.
+One day, I found that the bees were gone and had abandoned the hive.

 I was not sure if it was safe to extract honey from those moldy frames.
-Then my instructor beekeeper helped me to overcome the situation.
-That’s what I will discuss with you.
+Then an expert beekeeper called Abdul Halim helped me to overcome the situation.
+That’s what I will share with you in this post.

 So, the following things you will get to know after reading this blog post.

-2. What to do with the frame having mold on it?
+- What to do with the frames that have mold on them?

-3. How to prevent mold build up inside the beehive.
+- How to prevent mold buildup inside the beehive.

 How Molds Start To Build Up On Frames

 The main reason that starts building mold is excess moisture.
-If your bees are unable to produce enough heat inside the hive moisture may grow up.
-With the increase of moisture mold build-up will also increase on frames.
+If your bees are unable to produce enough heat inside the hive, moisture may grow up.
+With the increase in moisture, mold build-up will also increase on frames.

-In such cases, bees might swarm away or an entire hive might die.
-So, you can understand molds in hive is common but excessive mold can be harmful sign.
+In such cases, bees might swarm away, or an entire hive might die.
+So, you can understand that molds in a hive are common, but excessive mold can be a harmful sign.
 Excessive molds mean excessive moisture inside the hive.

 There can be other reasons behind molds starting to build up in frames.
 The following are the possible reasons for molds on frames.